SoftwareEngineeringToolDemos/ICSE-2011-UMLsec/build-vm/README.md

   host name change --> reboot --> Disable UAC --> reboot by plugin -->start java installations --> copy License, readme, tool folders, and youtube link, and set startup file--> reboot to activate startup script.

-- Please be patient, wait until message "Setting successful, JRE has been installed."
+- Please be patient, wait until message "The VM box is all set."
 - The JRE is installed in c:\Program Files\Java\jre7
+- The tool UMLsec is in Desktop/UMLsec

 Reference and sources
 -----